oracle-quickstart/oci-cloudnative/src/fulfillment/README.md

 ```
 This is a multi stage that sets-up the the build environment and generates a docker image
 that runs the application.
 By default, the application that is built by `gradle` is processed by the
-graal vm native image builder that compiles the application in to a native binary.
+GraalVM native image builder that compiles the application in to a native binary.

 > **_NOTE:_** GraalVM's native image build is cpu and memory intensive, and could take a few minutes to complete.